-'Higher order thinking occurs when a person takes new information and information stored in memory Is what my
+'Higher order thinking occurs when a person takes new information and information stored in memory and interrelates and/or rearranges and extends this information to achieve a purpose or find possible answers in perplexing situations.'
+Is what my newspaper Conspiracy says true? theory or fact?